Sakura Wars 3: Release

-Sakura Wars 3 was announced in October 1999 as part of the "Sakura Wars 2000" project, being announced alongside the first game's anime series adaptation, the OVA series Sakura Wars: The Radiant Gorgeous Blooming Cherry Blossoms, and Sakura Wars: The Movie.
+Sakura Wars 3 was announced in October 1999 as part of the "Sakura Project 2000" project, being announced alongside the first game's anime series adaptation, the OVA series Sakura Wars: The Radiant Gorgeous Blooming Cherry Blossoms, and Sakura Wars: The Movie.
 The game was released on March 22, 2001.
 Multiple downloadable audio dramas were released over the Dreamcast's SegaNet internet network between March 2 and December 14, 2001.
 Broadcasts ended on March 20, 2002.

 Sega ported Sakura Wars 3 to Microsoft Windows personal computers (PC).
-It was released for Windows 98, Windows ME, Windows XP and Windows 2000 on March 25, 2004.
+It was released for Windows 98, Windows 2000, Windows ME and Windows XP on March 25, 2004.
 Due to the game's size, these versions were released on multiple CD-ROMs.
 A DVD-ROM version was released for Windows 2000, Windows XP and Windows Vista on January 25, 2007.
 The PC version was published in China by Dysin Interactive on July 23, 2003.

 Sakura Wars 3 was ported for a second time by Sega for the PlayStation 2.
 While mostly identical to the Dreamcast original, gameplay was adjusted to fit the console's DualShock controller, Dreamcast-exclusive functions were reworked for the PlayStation 2 hardware, and all fifteen audio dramas were included behind a password system.
 The PlayStation 2 port was released on February 24, 2005.
 As with most of the Sakura Wars series, the game never saw a release in Western territories.
 Wider localization efforts were prevented due to Sega's uncertainty as to whether the game's blend of genres would find a profitable audience outside Japan.

 Reception

 In its week of release, Sakura Wars 3 sold over 216,000 units, selling through over 70% of its initial shipments.
-It has sold over 304,000 units in Japan as of 2004, becoming the seventh best-selling Dreamcast title of all time in the region.
+It sold over 304,000 units in Japan by 2004, becoming the seventh best-selling Dreamcast title of all time in the region.
 The PlayStation 2 port sold over 51,500 units during 2005.
 As of 2008, Sakura Wars 3 was ranked as the third best-selling title in the Sakura Wars series.
-Japanese magazine Famitsu gave the game a score of 34/40, earning the "Gold" ranking in their weekly Hall of Fame.
+Japanese magazine Famitsu had the game earn their "Gold" ranking in their weekly Hall of Fame.

 Due to its Japanese exclusivity, some of the English-language reviews for Sakura Wars 3 were published years after the initial release.
 The RPGFan reviewer cited the redesigned battle system as their favorite part of the game, with praise going to the real-time action and strategic options.
 The character designs, music and voice acting were also praised.
 Their main criticism was against the story, which was called out as unoriginal.
 Jenni Lada, writing for TechnologyTell, gave praise to every aspect of the game from its graphics and story to gameplay and music, calling the game "a wonderful entry in the series".